-thereafter (April 1 st and October 1 st) October 1, 2024 Submit 2 nd 4-year implementation plan (Phase II).
-(Subpart 9.2.A.5) October 1, 2028 Submit 3 rd 4-year implementation plan (Phase III).
-(Subpart 9.2.A.5) October 1, 2032 Submit 4 th 4-year implementation plan (Phase IV).
+April 1, 2024 Submit 2 nd 4-year implementation plan (Phase II).
+(Subpart 9.2.A.5) April 1, 2028 Submit 3 rd 4-year implementation plan (Phase III).
+(Subpart 9.2.A.5) April 1, 2032 Submit 4 th 4-year implementation plan (Phase IV).
 (Subpart 9.2.A.5) No later than June 17, 2036 Complete implementation of the approved PCP.

-- D. Starting April 1, 2021, VTrans shall submit reports on a semi-annual basis on its development and implementation of the PCP.
+- D. Continuing April 1, 2023, VTrans shall submit reports on an annual basis on its development and implementation of the PCP.
 The reports shall be submitted on forms provided by the Secretary to enable the Secretary to track phosphorus reductions across the Basin.
 The reports shall address actions taken to implement all PCP components, including: - 1.
 The extent of BMP implementation, - 2.
 An estimate of the extent of completion for remaining items, - 3.
 An assessment of the ability to meet outstanding schedule items, and - 4.
-A written statement signed by a designer acceptable to the Secretary that any structural BMP built or implemented within the preceding 6 month period was constructed in compliance with the approved plans.
+A written statement signed by a designer acceptable to the Secretary that any structural BMP built or implemented within the preceding 12 month period was constructed in compliance with the approved plans.